-A Hurley getting a bang or a knock during a game or practice can sometimes cause a spilt in the Hurley.
+A Hurley getting a bang or a knock during a game or practice can sometimes cause a split in the Hurley.
 This may not appear straight away and could happen the next time you strike a sliotar.

 Another good tip is to have a lighter Hurley you like for summer hurling, then a Hurley that might be a bit heavier for Winter hurling.

-All the above are ways of what can cause the Hurley to split and a guide on how to help maintain the Hurley to avoid help this from happening.
+All the above are ways of what can cause the Hurley to split and a guide on how to help maintain the Hurley to avoid this from happening.